Architecture for Beginners

 Where was he?
-I couldn’t see a thing.
-I could hardly hear, either; he was talking so gently.
+I couldn’t see a thing – could barely even hear, he was talking so gently.

-“Yeah, there was one fully driveable – one they could take on the road, y’know; there was another smaller one; there was one on that blow-up raft – that was just a shell...
-I don’t remember about the rest.
+“Yeah, there was one fully driveable – one they could take on the road, y’know; there was another, smaller one; there was one on that blow-up raft – that was just a shell...
+Don’t remember about the rest.
 That’s a replica, of course.”

 “Of course,” I said, only now starting to make out the silhouette of a head and an arm lolling out the driver window of the Range Rover.

 “Sorry...”
 I said, suddenly remembering myself.
-I clambered up to climb out of the car.
+I clambered up to remove myself from the car.

 “No, no, stay where you are.”

 I sat down again, though now I felt a bit stupid and not at all like being Dick Van Dyke, let alone Robert Helpmann.

 “Scrubbed up well, this old girl.”
 He patted the sill of the Range Rover.
 “I mean, considering it’s been under the sea – bit like Chitty – or, no: more like that Lotus in The Spy Who Loved Me.”

 “Ian Fleming books.
 Both of them; both based on— y’know, Chitty Chitty Bang Bang and The Spy...
 The Spy Who...
 Sorry, are you...?”

 I’d only now digested the significance of Reggie’s foregoing comments.
 “You’re saying that Range Rover...?”